San Diego County

 Steps to start refereeing with SDCSRA

-You must complete all three of items in the list below before you may begin to referee for SDCSRA.
-Once all three of these steps below are complete one of the SDCSRA assignors in your area will contact you to start assigning you games in your area.
+You must complete all the items in the list below before you can begin to referee for SDCSRA.
+Once all these steps below are complete one of the SDCSRA assignors will contact you to start assigning you games in your area.

 What do the assignors expect of me?

 - You should not give the same availability to different assignors!

 - An assignment is a FIRM commitment, just like any other job.

 - Things do come up, and referees sometimes need to cancel.
 Let your assignor know as soon as you know, and the reason should be for something valid.
 Canceling because you were offered a higher level game by another assignors is unacceptable.

 - Cancellations are one of the most difficult things that assignors have to deal with, please be respectful and professional.

 What do the leagues and tournaments expect of me?